rr-/szurubooru/doc/INSTALL.md

     Some users may wish to access the service at a different base URI, such as `http://example.com/szuru/`, commonly when sharing multiple HTTP services on one domain using a reverse proxy.
-In this case, simply set `BASE_URL="/szuru/"` in the frontend container (unless you are hosting your data on a different domain).
+In this case, simply set `BASE_URL="/szuru/"` in your `.env` file.

+    Note that this will require a reverse proxy to function.
 You should set your reverse proxy to proxy `http(s)://example.com/szuru` to `http://<internal IP or hostname of frontend container>/`.
 For an NGINX reverse proxy, that will appear as: